dyne/gh-cd/README.md

 # 👷 Config
 Configuratin happen through the file `~/.gitconfig`, in the section `gh-cd`.
 There are two possible keys:
-- `basedir`: the path in which we will clone the repository
+- `basedir`: the absolute path in which we will clone the repository
 - `protocol`: which can be `ssh` or `https`